Automatic Essay Scoring and Feedback Generation in Basque Language Learning: Feedback Generation Results

 \subsection{Manual Evaluation}

-Manual evaluation of error examples followed the annotation methodology in Section~\ref{subsec:review_generation_evaluation}\footnote{Examples of extracted sentences are provided in the Appendix}.
+Manual evaluation of error examples followed the annotation methodology in Section~\ref{subsec:review_generation_evaluation}.
 Inter-annotator agreement was very high for the first question (95.74\%), and progressively lower for the following ones (71.28\%, 68.33\%, and 68.09\%), reflecting the increasing complexity of the annotations.

 The results of the manual evaluation are presented in Table \ref{tab:manual_results}.
 All the models achieve high values on Fidelity Rate (FR), showing a strong capability to extract sentences without hallucination, with GPT-5 obtaining the highest score of 100\%.
 Regarding Extraction Accuracy (EA) and Categorization Accuracy (CA), private models outperformed both Latxa variants, with GPT-5 again achieving the highest accuracy scores in both metrics.